Guide

 - What happens if I miss the deadline?

 - No do-overs.
-Each vesting tranche becomes taxable as ordinary income on its fair market value when it vests — which, if the company grows, can mean large phantom tax bills on stock you can't sell.
+Each vesting tranche can create ordinary-income tax as its restrictions lapse, which can become painful if the company grows while the stock remains illiquid.
 If you've missed it, talk to a tax professional about your options.

 - Should every founder file one?

 This page is general education, not legal or tax advice, and reading it does not create an attorney–client relationship.
 Corply is operated by 0Lumen Labs Corp., is not a law firm, and routes questions that need individualized judgment to licensed professionals.
-Rules and fees change — verify current requirements with the State of Delaware, the IRS, or your counsel.
+Rules and fees change, so verify current requirements with the State of Delaware, the IRS, or your counsel.